Save Jewish lives in Ukraine now.

 • Supporting the Jewish community and providing connection through continued programming and volunteer work.

-• Operating emergency hotlines in collaboration with local Jewish communities in Ukraine, Bulgaria, Poland, Hungary, Israel, Romania, Estonia, Latvia, and Slovakia.
+• Operating emergency hotlines in collaboration with local Jewish communities in Ukraine, Poland, Israel, and Estonia.

-• Supporting vital needs as European Jewish communities welcome those who fled Ukraine, including food, medicine, and accommodation, alongside workforce opportunities and integration into local Jewish institutions and programs.
+• Supporting vital needs as European Jewish communities help support those who fled Ukraine, including food, medicine, and housing support, alongside workforce opportunities and refugee integration into local Jewish institutions and programs.

-• Staffing key border crossings along with European community partners and volunteers to embrace, inform, and assist refugees arriving in Poland (as needed), Hungary, and Romania, while also working to coordinate shelter and home hospitality.
+• Staffing key border crossings on an as-needed basis, along with European community partners and volunteers to embrace, inform, and assist refugees while also working to coordinate shelter and home hospitality.

-• Executing and coordinating evacuations across Ukraine, arranging transport and safe accommodations inside Ukraine and beyond, including special medical transport for those elderly Jews who are unable to make the journey using standard vehicles.
+• Executing and coordinating evacuations upon request across Ukraine, arranging transport and safe accommodations inside Ukraine and beyond, including organizing special medical transport for elderly Jews who are unable to make the journey using standard vehicles.

 Emergency Hotlines